couchbase/sync_gateway/README.md

 * "password": In a PUT or POST request, put the user's password here.
 It will not be returned by a GET.
 * "passwordhash": Securely hashed version of the password.
 This will be returned from a GET.
 If you want to update a user without changing the password, leave this alone when sending the modified JSON object back through PUT.
 * "disabled": Normally missing; if set to `true`, disables access for that account.
 * "email": The user's email address.
-Optional, but BrowserID login (q.v.) needs it.
+Optional, but Persona login (q.v.) needs it.

 You can create a new user either with a PUT to its URL, or by POST to `/$DB/user/`.